Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/05-Using_Grammar.md

 1. It makes it very clear when we are referring to things in the Syntax Language.

 2. It avoids name collisions between types generated for the parse tree, and types for other representations.
-For example, Basic Storm has a type `Expr` that represents a node in the AST.
+For example, Basic Storm has a type `Expr` that represents a node in the Abstract Syntax Tree (AST).
 The syntax also has a rule that corresponds to an expression.
 This rule is named `SExpr`, since the type generated for the parse tree would otherwise have the same name as the corresponding AST node.

 In this example we do not have other representations, so we could skip the `S` prefix.
 However, we use it here to be consistent with the naming in other parts of Storm.